Jordypx/My_Team/README.md

-# Frontend Mentor - PayAPI multi-page website solution
+# Frontend Mentor - myteam website solution

-This is a solution to the [PayAPI multi-page website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/payapi-multipage-website-FDLR1Y11e).
+This is a solution to the [myteam website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents